leomaurodesenv/big-qa-architecture/README.md

-<h1>BigQA Architecture: Big Data Architecture for Question Answering Systems</h1>
+<h1>BigQA: A Software Reference Architecture for Big Data Question Answering Systems</h1>

 Question Answering (QA) is the task of answering questions written in natural language automatically (typically reading comprehension questions).
 QA systems can be used in a variety of use cases.
 For example, they can extract information from knowledge bases, like a "sophisticated search engine".
 A knowledge base can be a set of websites, internal documents, or a collection of reports.
 Knowledge bases can easily reach Big Data characteristics of volume, velocity, and variety.
 This repository presents design principles and a software reference architecture for Big Data QA systems.